 I thought I had it all figured out — I hadn’t even graduated yet and I was already being nationally recognized as a leader in the field of physical therapy.
 But I had been moving so fast with so much motivation that I hadn’t even noticed my body showing the early signs of suffering.

 When my OBGYN prescribed birth control (and no other changes), I simply popped the pill and back to school I went.
 The pill regulated my period but not my other symptoms, and as I was finishing up my final internship, things started to get worse for me: more physical symptoms, pain throughout my whole body, and debilitating fatigue.

 The anxiety was so bad it pushed me to end what was the most significant relationship of my life at that point.
 The pain, fatigue, and anxiety were so debilitating I honestly didn’t know if after 7 years in school, if I’d be able to finish the last two months.

-So while at first it felt like a slap in my face, really it was the wake up call I needed.
-I was suffering and I needed to first accept that and then make changes fast or else I was headed toward a full blown autoimmune disorder or worse.
+So while it felt like a slap in my face at first, really it was the wake up call I needed.
+I was suffering and I needed to first accept that and then make changes fast, or else I was headed toward a full-blown autoimmune disorder or worse.